Choline Rich Foods for Kids: Benefits, Requirements & 7-Day Meal Plan

 • Cell membrane structure

-• Production (acetylcholine) of neurotransmitters.
+• Production (acetylcholine) of neuro-transmitters.

 • Brain signaling processes